-We are looking therefore at an extremely powerful series of judgments that came because of the disobedience of the nation of Israel and Judah.
-We ask, Will they go down that road again?
+Sounds horrible, doesn't it?
+But what Israel did was unimaginable horrible.
+They made their God look bad.
+An extremely powerful series of judgments came because of the disobedience of the nation of Israel and Judah.
+We have a concern for them and so we ask, Will they go down that road again?

 But because of His great mercy and His promises to Abraham, Isaac, and Jacob God promised that He would leave a remnant which would return to the Land.

-The first group of returnees found the city of Jerusalem in ruins; only the ground on which the Temple stood remained.
+The first group of returnees from exile in Babylon found the city of Jerusalem in ruins; only the ground on which the Temple stood remained.
 The city walls were broken down; piles of rubble everywhere; it looked a lot like the way the Babylonians left it seventy years earlier.

-Judah was constituted as a theocracy and national life necessarily revolved around the Temple and the priesthood.
+Judah was constituted as a theocracy and national life revolved around the Temple and the priesthood.
 A confirmed, qualified and undefiled priesthood was a foundational first step to nation building.
 As the leaders tried to rally and motivate the returnees to the very formidable task of re-establishing the nation, it became public that some of the first arrivals, including priests and Levites had married some of the local women.

-We recall that when the Babylonians destroyed Jerusalem and Judah some of the poorer people were left in the land and they lived among pagan people that had moved into the now desolate land of Judah.
+When the Babylonians destroyed Jerusalem and Judah some of the poorer people were left in the land and they lived among pagan people that had moved into the now desolate land of Judah.
 There was therefore a religious mixture of Judaism and paganism.
 Some of these people developed into what is called the Samaritans for that group accepted the five books of Moses and nothing else.
 The Jews regarded them as hated enemies.
-But the land was filled with ignorance.
+But the land was filled with paganism and ignorance.
 The prophet Isaiah predicted that when Messiah came, He would go into Galilee of the Gentiles, a land of darkness so that He would bring light to help the people.
 Historically, under the leadership of Nebuchadnezzar, the Babylonian Empire sacked Jerusalem and exiled the people of Judah in 586 BC.
 Eventually, the Persian King Cyrus defeated Babylon.
 He released Jewish exiles to return home to Jerusalem in 538 BC for the express purpose of rebuilding the temple (Ezra 10:1).
 Following that first wave of returning exiles in 538 BC was a second led by Ezra in 458 BC (7:7, 13).
 He desired to restore the people to a state of faithful adherence to God's law (7:25-27).
 The third and final wave of exiles returned to Jerusalem in 444 BC, led by Nehemiah (Neh.
 2:1-9).